UvietoboreA/UvietoboreA/README.md

-- Hi, I’m Uvie Joshua
+- I’m Uvie Joshua, a Mechatronics Engineering graduate
-- I’m interested in Python Development
+- I have a solid foundation in Machine Learning and Data Analysis
-- I’m looking to collaborate on Back-end Development projects using Python
+- I’m open to collaborate on projects involving Python
-- You can reach me through my email - uviejosh@gmail.com
+- You can reach me through my email to collaborate on projects - uviejosh@gmail.com
 - Pronouns: He/Him